-All motor vehicles and trailers in the State of Florida must be registered and /or titled.
-It is the responsibility of the Tax Collector, in his capacity as agent for the Department of Highway Safety and Motor Vehicles, to provide the necessary services and operations to accomplish this job.
-The Tax Collector works very closely with this state agency to ensure all transactions are conducted according to state statutes.
+All motor vehicles and trailers in the State of Florida must be registered and/or titled.
+As agent for the Department of Highway Safety and Motor Vehicles, it is the responsibility of the Tax Collector to provide the necessary services and operations to accomplish this.
+The Tax Collector works closely with the State to ensure all transactions are conducted in accordance with state statutes.

 Most registrations can be renewed by mail.
 You must send the renewal card or a copy of the current registration along with proof of Florida insurance.
 Renewals can be processed up to three months in advance of the month of the expiration.
 For convenience, the majority of vehicle registrations may be renewed for one or two years.

 A Military resident of Florida stationed outside of the state and still wanting to register their vehicle in Florida must send their renewal card or a copy of the current registration, an out of state mailing address, an affidavit for exemption of Florida insurance stating that the vehicle is used in Florida for transient purposes only, and a copy of the orders showing the owner is stationed outside of Florida, plus proof of out of state insurance.

 A Military non-resident of the state of Florida must send in their renewal card, proof of Florida insurance, and an affidavit stating the owner is still an out of state resident stationed in Florida.
 Both of these items are found on the renewal card for your convenience.